Acoustic Guitar vs. Classical Guitar – Which One You Should Buy?

-When we use the term “acoustic guitar” can be a little bit confusing when it comes to identify what does it mean.
+When we use the term “acoustic guitar,” it can be a little confusing when identifying what it means.

-An acoustic guitar refers to every guitar that can produce music with a natural sound without using any kind of technological artifact to amplify the sound.
+An acoustic guitar refers to every guitar that can produce music with a natural sound without using any technological artifact to amplify the sound.

-In the group of the acoustic guitar is important to know the difference between two groups:
+In the group of acoustic guitars is vital to know the difference between the two groups:

-- Guitars with Nylon strings: these are the ones that we know as classical guitar or Spanish guitar.
-They’re use to play latin, classic music and flamenco
+- Guitars with Nylon strings: these are the ones we know as classical or Spanish guitars.
+They’re used to playing Latin, classical music, and flamenco.

-- Guitars with Iron strings: known as acoustic guitar, guitarflok or country guitar.
-We use them most of the time in pop, rock, blues and folk music.
+- Guitars with Iron strings are acoustic guitars, guitar folk, or country guitar.
+We often use them in pop, rock, blues, and folk music.

-Every guitar has its caracteristic sound according to their own peculiarity due to this, each one can make a sound totally different from the other.
+Every guitar has its characteristic sound according to its peculiarity this.
+Each one can make a sound different from the other.

-Making the choice of which one you should buy is a personal decision because you choose the guitar according to what kind of sound are you trying to find.
-A big start is knowing the difference between them, in that way you will be able to make the best choice in the future.
+Choosing which one you should buy is personal because you choose the guitar according to what kind of sound you are trying to find.
+A big start is knowing the difference between them.
+That way, you can make the best choice in the future.

 Main differences between Guitars with Nylon Strings and with Iron Strings

-Now, the acoustic guitar has its 6 strings in metal.
-2 are normal metal strings but the other 4 are gimped but in this case they’re metal strings coated with metal wire around them.
+Now, the acoustic guitar has six strings in metal.
+2 are standard metal strings, but the other four are gimped, but in this case, they’re metal strings coated with metal wire around them.
 Its sound is more challenging and brighter due to the metal strings, which are more aggressive with your fingers.

-When it comes to nylon strings, the tension is less than the metal strings, because of this, it’s easier to press against the fingerboard of the guitar.
+When it comes to nylon strings, the tension is less than the metal strings.
+Because of this, it’s easier to press against the guitar’s fingerboard.

-We have to keep in mind this characteristic and remember to never put metal strings in a classical guitar, they aren’t prepared to handle the amount of pressure that you have to put in metal strings and at the end of the day it can ruin your guitar.
-It can break the bridge, the soundboard and the neck.
+We must remember this characteristic and never put metal strings in a classical guitar; they need to prepare to handle the amount of pressure you have to put in metal strings, and at the end of the day, it can ruin your guitar.
+It can break the bridge, the soundboard, and the neck.

-As we already said, in an acoustic guitar, the tension and the fact that the strings are made of metal make them more agressive for your fingers so, you’ll need a lot of patience than with the nylon ones at least if you want to stop suffering the pain that every amateur has in its fingers.
+As we already said, in an acoustic guitar, the tension and the fact that the strings are made of metal make them more aggressive for your fingers, so you’ll need a lot of patience than with the nylon ones, at least if you want to stop suffering the pain that every amateur has in its fingers.

 Fingerboard or Fretboard

 It is wider in the classical guitar than the one with metal strings.
-The width in the fretboard to the height of the nut, it’s around 50mm in the classical guitar and around 40mm in the acoustic, this is why the strings are more separate in the classic than in the acoustic.
-This fact can be an advantage because it makes it easier not to press more than one string with a finger but as a disadvantage, you will need to separate more your fingers when you press the chords.
+The fretboard’s width to the nut’s height is around 50mm in the classical guitar and around 40mm in the acoustic.
+This is why the strings are more separate in the classic than in the acoustic.
+This fact can be an advantage because it makes it easier not to press more than one string with a finger, but as a disadvantage, you will need to separate your fingers more when you press the chords.

 The frets in the classical guitar are a little wider than the acoustic.
-If you are an amateur, a wide fret is a good option, it will allow you to putt he fingers within the correct fret, as a beginner you’ll feel like there’s no place to putt he fingers but because of this having a classical guitar could be your best choice.
+If you are an amateur, a wide fret is a good option.
+It will allow you to put the fingers within the correct fret.
+As a beginner, you’ll feel like there’s no place to put your fingers, but having a classical guitar could be your best choice.

-Most of the time, in a lot of models, the body of an acoustic guitar is bigger than the classical one, this makes the classical guitar being easier to hold.
+Most of the time, in many models, the body of an acoustic guitar is more significant than the classical one, making the classical guitar easier to hold.

-If you want to buy an acoustic guitar, you need to make sure about how comfortable it is for you so, keep in mind it’s better if you go to a store and try it before you buy it instead of buying in a catalogue.
+If you want to buy an acoustic guitar, you need to make sure about how comfortable it is for you, so keep in mind it’s better if you go to a store and try it before you buy it instead of buying it in a catalog.

-The body of the guitar joins the neck in the fret, 12 in the classical guitars while in most of the acoustic guitars is in the fret 14.
-This allow a better access to play above the fret 12 in the acoustic guitars.
+The guitar’s body joins the neck in the fret, 12 in classical guitars, while most acoustic guitars are in the fret 14.
+This allows better access to play above the fret 12 in the acoustic guitars.

-There are some acoustic and classical guitar which have something like a “bite” in the body and it’s to ease the access to the upper frets.
-That “bite” its called cutaway, it reduces the answer and the volumen of the bass in 10% to 20%
+Some acoustic and classical guitars have something like a “bite” in the body, and it’s to ease the access to the upper frets.
+That “bite” is called cutaway.
+It reduces the answer and the volume of the bass by 10% to 20%

-When it comes to determinate a price, the classical guitars are cheaper than the acoustics due to the body and the material used in their manufacturing, for example, the metal strings.
+When determining a price, classical guitars are cheaper than acoustics due to the body and the material used in their manufacturing, for example, the metal strings.

-The real difference between an Acoustic Guitar and a Classical Guitar.
+The fundamental difference between Acoustic Guitar vs. Classical Guitar

-Besides all the differences that we’ve already aforementioned, both guitars have totally differents sounds so, if you aren’t sure about which one you want then starting with making a choice of what kind of music will you play or you want to, will be a crucial part in your journey, if you do this, you will know which music attracts you the most and what makes you want to learn to play a guitar, with this, you’ll know if you need an acoustic or a classical one.
+Besides all the differences that we’ve already aforementioned, both guitars have different sounds so, if you aren’t sure about which one you want, then starting with choosing what kind of music you will play, or you want to, will be a crucial part in your journey, if you do this, you will know which music attracts you the most and what makes you want to learn to play guitar, with this, you’ll know if you need an acoustic or a classical one.

-You can play anything with both of them but the caracteristic sound of each one will make the difference.
-Most of the guitarists play both of them according to what sound they want to give to their song, for example, Eric Clapton, he uses electrical and acoustic guitar most of the time but he recorded “Tears in Heaven” with a classical one.
+You can play anything with both of them, but the characteristic sound of each one will make a difference.
+Most guitarists play both of them according to what sound they want to give to their song.
+For example, Eric Clapton uses electric and acoustic guitar most of the time, but he recorded “Tears in Heaven” with the classical one.

-If the guitar ends being your main instrument and catch your heart, it’s almost sure that you will end having at least one of each type.
+If the guitar ends up being your main instrument and catches your heart, it’s almost sure that you will have at least one of each type.